edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

 concept was later adapted to software development by the Gang of Four—Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides—in their seminal 1994 book "Design Patterns: Elements of Reusable Object-Oriented Software."
-The book cataloged 23 design patterns, classified into creational, structural, and behavioral patterns, offering reusable solutions to common design problems.
+The book cataloged 23 design patterns, classified into creational, structural, and behavioural patterns, offering reusable solutions to common design problems.
 Since then, design patterns have become a cornerstone of object-oriented software development, providing developers with a shared vocabulary and best practices for solving recurring design challenges efficiently.
 Over time, these patterns have been expanded and